 This state Medicaid waiver is designed to help cover the costs of living with illness at home or in assisted living.
 Medicaid cannot pay for room-and-board in assisted living, but services may be covered, including personal care, meals, laundry, medical equipment and more.
 Recipients must be Medicaid-eligible, including income under $1,603 per month for an individual (though there may be exceptions available for people deemed medically needy).
 Because the program is approved for a specific number of people (about 7,200 as of this writing), there may be a waiting list.
 For additional information, click here.
 To apply, contact the Nebraska Department of Health and Human Services at 1-800-538-8802 or your local Area Agency on Aging.

 Veterans are statistically more likely to develop dementia.
 Relevant in all states including Nebraska is the VA’s Aid & Attendance pension program for veterans and surviving spouses, which is money added to veterans’ and survivors’ basic pensions.
+Other names for A&A are the “enhanced monthly benefit” and “income improvement pension.”
 Applicants must be at least 65 years old (or disabled) and require assistance with activities of daily living (ADLs) like eating, bathing, and mobility.
 The cash assistance from these pensions can be used as the recipient wishes, meaning it can go toward the cost of memory care.
 In addition, the cost of residential care can be deducted from income, effectively reducing the amount of calculable income used to determine the benefit amount.
-The latest (2020) maximum amount a veteran can receive through A&A is $27,194 per year, and surviving spouses can receive $14,761.
+The latest (2021) maximum amount a veteran can receive through A&A is $27,540 per year, and surviving spouses can receive $14,928.
 Learn more here.

-There are four veterans’ homes in Nebraska located in Grand Island, Norfolk, Bellevue and Scottsbluff.
+There are four veterans’ homes in Nebraska located in Kearney (in the central part of the state), Norfolk (northeast), Bellevue (outside Omaha) and Scottsbluff (western panhandle).
 These are facilities providing long-term residential care for veterans.
-In addition to nursing home care, assisted living and memory care may be provided.
+In addition to nursing home care, assisted living and memory care are provided.
 Payment is made directly from the VA to the facility.
 State veterans’ homes are typically reserved for veterans whose need for care stems at least 70 percent from their service.
 Waiting lists for admission may exist, therefore contact a home before visiting to see they have availability.
+For contacts and more information, click here.

 Other ways to help pay for memory care include tax credits and deductions like the Credit for the Elderly and the Disabled, or the Child and Dependent Care Credit (if you claim your elderly loved one as a dependent).
 Remember also that medical and dental expenses can be deducted, and that might include some assisted living costs.